General-Developer/whisper_library/package/whisper_library_dart/README.md

 ## ❔️ Fun Fact

-**This library 100%** use on every my create project (**App, Server, Bot, Userbot**)
+**This library 100%** use on every my create project (**App, Server, Bot, Userbot**) **This library 100%** support all models from [whisper.cpp](https://github.com/ggerganov/whisper.cpp) (depending on your device specs, if high then it can be up to turbo, but if low, just choose tiny/small)

 ## 📈️ Proggres